2dv611/syllabus/resources/report.md

 * The support for notifications during the build process
 * ...

-### Part 3 - Finding a interesting open-source project
+### Part 3 - Finding a interesting open-source web application project
-In this part you shall describe your findings when trying to find an open source project that could be used when building the delivery platform described in the project assignment.
+In this part you shall describe your findings when trying to find an open source web application that could be used when building the delivery platform described in the project assignment.
 You are pretty free to chose what ever project you like but you should be prepared to motivate your choice.
 There are some point to think about that you should point at in your defending of choice:

 * The project should have a test suit since that is an important part of the delivery pipeline and you don´t what to write a whole test suit yourself (in this course)
 * Think about the ability to change code.
 You should try your pipeline solution often and as real as possible so think about the complexity of the project, how easy it will be to make sensible and realistically code changes